BalytskyiJaroslaw/BioMedAgent_Adapted_for_Google_Colab/README.md

 - **educational/testing purposes**
 - **easier first access to the BioMedAgent workflow**

-It is **not** presented as an official release from the original BioMedAgent authors.
+It is **not** an official release from the original BioMedAgent Authors.

 ## Quick start